 In the case of a call not being authenticated by an Originating Service Provider, it is likely that the identity token was not created or not delivered.

-In the case of the call traveling through TDM networks, it is likely that the identity header was stripped while passing through an intermediary service provider.
+In the case of the call traveling through TDM networks, it is likely that the identity header was stripped while passing through an intermediate service provider.

 The verification service checks the format and contents of the Identity header and PASSporT token to ensure every required parameter is present and contains a value.
 The following format issues correspond to the respective verification error action that the user configures:

-It is important to keep the above in mind when configuring verification policies or troubleshooting, as specific formatting issues within the Identity header and token relate to the verification policy actions that must be configured.
+It is important to keep the above in mind when configuring verification policies or troubleshooting, because these specific formatting issues within the Identity header and token result in these specific verification policy actions being taken.

 ClearIP performs multiple checks to ensure that all the information in the SIP request is correct; the first of these checks is to verify that the Requested Called Number is both valid and matches the Asserted Called Number.